Wright Before the 'Lloyd'

 Curator and Chicago’s Cultural Historian, Tim Samuelson, in an interview with Chicago’s WTTW.

-Click here to buy advanced tickets - which include a free architecture walking tour - and learn more about our COVID protocol before your visit.
+Click here to buy advanced tickets to the exhibit - which includes a free architecture walking tour - and learn more about our COVID protocol before your visit.
 Visit our Events page to register for a virtual lecture or upcoming programs inspired by this exhibition.

 If you enjoyed this content, please consider supporting the museum through Frank Lloyd Wright merchandise, a membership purchase, buying an Art-ivity pack to do at home, or donating to help our critical operating costs.
-Your support directly impacts our vital efforts to empower and enrich generations, and build a stronger community.
+Your support directly impacts our vital efforts to enrich generations and build a stronger community.